Contact Us for a Free Consultation 703-352-9044

 DOMESTIC VIOLENCE CHARGES IN VIRGINIA

-Assault and Battery of a Family or Household Member under Virginia Code §18.2-57.2 is a unique category of offense.
+Assault and Battery of a Family or Household Member is charged under Virginia Code §18.2-57.2.
 A first and second offense for domestic violence is a Class 1 Misdemeanor, punishable by up to 12 months in jail and/or a fine of up to $2,500.
 A third offense within twenty years is a Class 6 felony, punishable by one to five years in prison.

 The judge or jury may alternatively impose zero to twelve months in jail and/or a fine of up to $2,500 on the felony.

 Normally, an emergency protective order is issued against the defendant when these charges are filed, unless the person is a child.
 Emergency protective orders prohibit contact with the alleged victim or use of a shared residence for 72 hours.
-This can be unusually disruptive to families, but is done to protect the public.
-A motion may be filed with the court to vacate an emergency protective order.
+This can be unusually disruptive to families, but is done to protect family members from potential harm.
+A motion may be immediately filed with the court to vacate an emergency protective order.

 Deferral Program Available for Those Charged With First Offense